mozilla/pkipolicy/rootstore/policy.md

 ### 7.1 Inclusions ###

-We will determine which CA certificates are included in Mozilla's root program based on the benefits and risks of such inclusion to typical users of our products.
-We will consider adding additional CA certificates to the default certificate set upon request only by an authorized representative of the subject CA. We will make such decisions through a public process, based on objective and verifiable criteria.
+We will determine which CA certificates are included in Mozilla's root program based on the risks of such inclusion to typical users of our products.
+We will consider adding additional CA certificates to the default certificate set upon request only by an authorized representative of the subject CA. We will make such decisions through a public process.

 We will not charge any fees to have a CA’s certificate(s) included in Mozilla's root program.